First World War Memorials Listed as Centenary of the First Two-minute Silence is Remembered

 Tommy was the eldest son and heir of Thomas Charles, 6th Viscount Clifden and Mary Dickenson, Viscountess Clifden of Lanhydrock, Cornwall and Wimpole Hall, Cambridgeshire.
 Visitors to Lanhydrock House can see the suitcase containing Tommy’s perfectly preserved personal effects, packed away by his grief-stricken mother.

 Following the Second World War, a memorial dedication was added to commemorate the three people who died serving in that conflict.
 This included Leading Aircraftwoman Florence Elizabeth Allison of the Women’s Auxiliary Air Force who sadly died by her own hand at RAF Lynham, Wiltshire.
 She was 21 years of age.
-She was awarded the War Medal (1939-45) and the 1939-45 Star for operational service.
+She was awarded the War Medal (1939 to 1945) and the 1939 to 1945 Star for operational service.

 Wellingham War Memorial, Norfolk